slarti-b/ppoker/README.md

 ### Client
 In the `client/js` folder there is a file called `options.js.dist`.
 This should be renamed to just `options.js`and edited:
   * the `websocket/uri` specifies the URI to the node.js server you configured above
   * the `websocket/enqueue` is a boolean parameter.
 If true the the client will enqueue any requests it cannot send and send them once the websocket connection is reestablished.
-If false it will discard any such connections.
+If false it will discard any such requests.
   * the `debug` parameter is a boolean parameter which controls how much is written to the console while running.
 In addition to the usual `true` or `false` values a special value `// @@is_dev` can be given.
 This is set by the `grunt build` command to `false` (or `true` when running in development mode).

 You should then (in the `client` folder) run the following commands